ubco-W2022T2-data301/project-group46/README.md

 - Which directors have directed movies and TV shows that are available on all the four streaming platforms?
 Which directors appear only on one of the streaming platforms?
 - How many of the TV shows and movies are available in each country?
 How many of them are available across multiple countries and how many are only available in one?
 - In which month were the most TV shows added to each platform?
 What about movies?
+- ...

-Such information can be used to create a user-facing dashboard for viewers, producers, and other stakeholders in the streaming industry.
-It can help them make informed decisions about the content they watch, create and distribute.
+Drawing such connections can lead us to generate information that can be used to create a user-facing dashboard for viewers, producers, and other stakeholders in the streaming industry.
+It can help them make informed decisions about content to watch, create and distribute.

 ## Data Set Description